naman0867/recovery-console/README.md

 **Issuer health is inferred, not known.** In production nobody tells you "HDFC UPI is down" — you infer it from your own failure stream, late and noisily.
 The monitor reflects this: it reads only observed traffic, never the simulator's downtime ground truth, so it detects outages with a real lag.
 A version with access to a downtime feed would do better.

 **Detection uses a fixed window.** A 20-minute window with a 3× burst threshold is a reasonable starting point, not a tuned one.
 Low-volume `(issuer, method)` pairs need the event floor to avoid firing on noise, which means genuine outages on quiet rails go undetected for longer.

+**The age curve confounds two effects.** Recovery probability by failure age is not monotonic, because the bands are dominated by different archetypes — the 0–5 minute band is almost entirely same-rail `RETRY_NOW` on hard failures, while 5–15 minutes is mostly `SWITCH_RAIL`, which succeeds far more often.
+The honest reading is that the curve mixes staleness with decision type.
+Separating decay *within* each archetype is the correct fix.

 **One attempt per payment is simulated.** The guardrails support up to three, and the audit log carries the attempt count, but the evaluation scores the first action only.
 Multi-attempt sequencing is the obvious next thing to build.